allejok96/ffcam/README.md

 Run FFcam *before* you start any other software that will use the virtual camera.

-On the first run you have to select your devices.
+On the first run you have to go to Settings and select your devices.

 In the other program (Zoom for example), select "Dummy device" as webcam and "virt_mic" as microphone.